 Like the wider world we serve, we are evolving, and we are happy to accept the responsibility we have as a global company to lead by example.
 This commitment goes to the very top of our organization and is echoed at every level.

 See all the action around the Aegon terrace and a message from our CFO Matt Rider about allyship during the celebrations of inclusion & diversity at Canal Pride Amsterdam 2019.

-One of our most active diversity communities is Aegon Proud, Aegon's global LGBT community.
+One of our most active diversity communities is Aegon Proud, Aegon's global LGBT+ community.
 This is open to LGBT+ employees and colleagues who wish to show their allyship and support for the benefits diversity can bring to a company.
 The community has members from around the world, and regularly organizes social get-togethers and takes part in internal and external events to raise awareness about the importance of diversity in business.

-Aegon's Head Office in the Netherlands our Head Office also a member of Workplace Pride.
-Workplace Pride is a not-for-profit umbrella foundation based in Amsterdam that strives for greater acceptance of Lesbian, Gay, Bisexual, and Transgender people in the workplace and in society.
-In 2019, for the second year running, Aegon earns Ambassador status from Workplace Pride., which said: 'Policies are clear and specific and there is ongoing focus the ensure that inclusive language is used in formal documents and communications.
+Aegon earned Ambassador status from Workplace Pride for the second year running in 2019.
+The certificate reads: '(The) policies are clear and specific and there is ongoing focus the ensure that inclusive language is used in formal documents and communications.
 Outreach to the LGBTI community through the publication of their research on LGBT Retirement planning is a great example of LGBTI Inclusion impacting core business objectives."

-Transamerica, our US business, also scored 100 out of 100 in the 2018 and 2019 Corporate Equality Index, placing it among the best places to Work for LGBT Employees.
+Transamerica, our US business, also scored 100 out of 100 in the 2018 and 2019 editions of the Human Rights Campaign’s Corporate Equality Index (CEI).This is the national benchmarking tool in the US in regard to corporate policies and practices related to lesbian, gay, bisexual and transgender (LGBT) employees.
+The top score places Transamerica among the best places to work for LGBT employees.

 Aegon is a signatory to the Talent to the Top initiative in the Netherlands, which aims to increase the number of women in senior management.
 In the United States, the company is a member of the Corridor Women Connect group, which helps develop leadership skills among female managers.
 We are also active in Women in Financial Services, an organization that seeks a better balance between men and women in the financial sector.